hookahtagen/PolyVigenere/README.md

 ## Description:<br>

-This program allows for encryption and decryption of plaintext messages using a polyalphabetic cipher.
+This program allows for enciphering and deciphering of plaintext messages using a polyalphabetic cipher.
 The program uses an alphabet dictionary <br>
 to define the different alphabets for each character in the key.
 The key is then used to shift the corresponding character in the plaintext <br>
 by one place for encryption, or by one place in reverse for decryption. <br>
 <br>